 Registered Parks and Gardens at Risk

-More than 1,600 parks and gardens in England are designated as being of national importance.
-These are included in the Register of Historic Parks and Gardens of special historic interest in England.
+Nearly 1,700 parks and gardens in England are designated as being of national importance.
+These are included in the 'Register of Historic Parks and Gardens of Special Historic Interest in England'.

 These designed landscapes cover many types and are the result of centuries of work by both private individuals and public bodies.
-They make a special contribution to the historic landscape of our countryside and towns.
+They make a special contribution to the historic environment of our countryside and towns.

 Without proper care and investment these fragile landscapes can easily be damaged beyond repair or lost forever.
 We want to help their owners to find practical and affordable ways of safeguarding their future.

 There are many issues and challenges facing historic parks and gardens.
 Their historic character and fabric can be easily harmed by:

 - New construction – for example buildings, building extensions, roads and transport infrastructure, quarrying and mineral workings